 by Terry L. Myers, DDS, FAGD

-For more on this topic, go to www.dentaleconomics.com and search using the following key words: digital imaging technology, digital radiology, 3-D imaging, Dr. Terry Myers.
+For more on this topic, go to www.dentaleconomics.com and search using the following key words: digital radiography, going green, environmental responsibility, Dr. Terry Myers.

-Dr. Terry Myers completed his residency in advanced general dentistry and served as an instructor in the Advanced Education in General Dentistry Residency Program and director of the faculty practice at the University of Missouri-Kansas City School of Dentistry.
-He is a fellow in the Academy of General Dentistry, and a member of the American Academy of Cosmetic Dentistry, and the Dental Sleep Disorder Society.
-Dr. Myers is on the board of directors at Research Belton Foundation, and is a participating provider for the dental care program to improve children's dental care.
+Dr. Terry Myers completed his residency in advanced general dentistry and served as an instructor in the Advanced Education in General Dentistry Residency Program, and director of the faculty practice at the University of Missouri-Kansas City School of Dentistry.
+He is a fellow in the Academy of General Dentistry, and a member of the Academy of Cosmetic Dentistry, as well as the Dental Sleep Disorder Society.
+Dr. Myers is on the board of directors at Research Belton Foundation and is a participating provider for the dental care program to improve children's dental care.
 His private practice is in Belton, Mo.
-Dr. Myers can be reached by e-mail at [email protected].
+Reach Dr. Myers by e-mail at [email protected].